AtharvaIngale/Portfolio-website/README.md

 # Portfolio website
-The project is created by Atharva Ingale. \n Technology used- HTML and CSS.
+The project is created by Atharva Ingale.
+Technology used- HTML and CSS.
 This website showcases my portfolio i.e. skills, projects, contact details etc.
 Some snapshot of website.